Skip to main content

 Advanced Features sectionAdvanced Features section

 Next, click Save.
-You can click Run Now to run the job immediately, and have it run on a regular schedule.
+Click Run Now to run the job immediately, or set it to run on a regular schedule.

 Azure Discovery Items

-Instances of Azure Database for PostgreSQL flexible servers are discoverable.
+The following Azure resources are discoverable.
+Instances of Azure Database for PostgreSQL flexible servers are also supported.

 Azure Postgresql flex serverAzure Postgresql flex server